DreadPirateLynx/input-remapper-xautopresets/README.md

 |-> .local/bin/
     |-> input-remapper-xautopresets (#!/bin/bash core script)
 ```
+### Configuration File Priority
+`input-remapper-xautopresets` will read through each applicable configuration file in order of increasing priority as follows:
+- Global `xautopresets.conf`
+- Device `xautopresets.conf`
+- Global `[Class Name].conf`
+- Device `[Class Name].conf`

+Later files will override settings in earlier ones.
+This will allow users to avoid having to repeat settings from lower priority files in higher priority ones.

 ### xautopresets.conf
 This file contains a list of window classes paired with a list of input-remapper preset names.
 Preset names should not include the .json extension.
 ```
 exampleWindowclass1=Example Preset Name 1
 exampleWindowclass2=Example Preset Name 1